Identical Particles in Quantum Mechanics: Against the Received View: The Received View

 different manners between the ends.
 Next note, that each time of the combinations thus obtained give the same symbol for the distribution (and give the same energy-grade to each resonator), viz.\ all those combinations which are formed from each other by the permutation of the $P$ elements $\bm{\epsilon}$ or the $(N -1)$ elements .
 The number of the \emph{different} symbols for the distribution and that of the distributions themselves required is thus obtained by dividing (2) by (3). q.e.d. \end{quote}

 The essential premise of the derivation is therefore the permutability of the signs among each other, and similarly for the signs $\bm{\epsilon}$.
-With regard to the former permutability, there is no problem: the small circles obviously are purely formal devices introduced in order to demarcate the individual oscillators from their neighbors; switching two of these signs does not correspond to any physical change.
-The permutability of the energy elements $\bm{\epsilon}$ may seem more problematic.
-One might be tempted to think that these signs refer to energy quanta conceived as individual physical systems, especially in light of Einstein's light quantum hypothesis \citep{einstein}.
-If that interpretation of the $\bm{\epsilon}$ signs were adopted, questions would arise about the \emph{identity} of the represented quanta: it is not self-evident from the outset that there can be no differences whatsoever between situations in which individual light particles have been switched.
+The former permutability is self-evident: the small circles are purely formal devices introduced for the purpose of demarcating the individual resonators from each other; switching two of these signs does not correspond to any physical change.
+The permutability of the energy elements $\bm{\epsilon}$ is more problematic.
+One might be tempted to think that these signs refer to ``light particles'', especially in light of Einstein's light quantum hypothesis \citep{einstein}.
+If that interpretation of the $\bm{\epsilon}$ signs is adopted, it is not evident that there can be no differences between situations differing by the permutation of a number of $\epsilon$-s; in the Boltzmannian approach particle permutations are standardly taken to lead to new configurations.

 \cite{ehrenfestkam} devote an Appendix to this issue, entitled \emph{The contrast between Panck's hypothesis of the energy-grades and Einstein's hypothesis of energy-quanta} (this appendix is actually longer than the main text of their paper).
 They emphasize and warn: \begin{quote} The permutation of the elements $\bm{\epsilon}$ is a purely formal device, just as the permutation of the elements is.
-More than once the analogous, equally formal device used by Planck, viz.\ distribution of $P$ energy-elements over $N$ resonators, has by a misunderstanding been given a physical interpretation...
+More than once the analogous, equally formal device used by Planck, viz.\ distribution of $P$ energy-elements over $N$ resonators, has by a misunderstanding been given a physical interpretation [...]

 Planck does not deal with really mutually free quanta $\bm{\epsilon}$; the resolution of the multiples of $\bm{\epsilon}$ in separate elements $\bm{\epsilon}$, which is essential in his method, and the introduction of these separate elements have to be taken \emph{cum grano salis}; it is simply a formal device entirely analogous to our permutation of the elements $\bm{\epsilon}$ or .
 The real \emph{object which is counted} remains the number of all the different distributions of $N$ resonators over the energy-grades $0, \bm{\epsilon}, 2\bm{\epsilon},... $ with a given total energy $P \bm{\epsilon}$. \end{quote}